 Tickets and dates

-View Khaldei’s photos from May 12th to November 1st, 2020 as part of a standard entrance ticket* to the Jewish Museum.
+View Khaldei’s photos from May 12th to November 1st, 2021 with a standard entrance ticket to the Jewish Museum.

 How to get to the exhibition